bajicluka01/CollectiveBehaviour-GroupA/README.md

 Finally, we will add agents for [crowd control](https://www.researchgate.net/publication/347869556_Testing_Various_Riot_Control_Police_Formations_through_Agent-Based_Modeling_and_Simulation) (e.g. police) and examine the effect they have on the behaviour of the crowd.

-**Optional**: we will attempt to optimize police behaviour with methods such as genetic algorithms (the purpose being crowd dispersal or redirection).

 ### Milestones: